 The second day will be a 7-hour day trip to Auschwitz.
 This will leave you with not much time for sightseeing on the second day, but some places such as St. Mary’s Basilica are open until 6 PM.
 (Make sure to check the official site for new information, as opening times change frequently.)

-We recommend you to reserve your Auschwitz tour in advance in you only have 2 days in Krakow!
+We recommend you reserve your Auschwitz tour in advance if you only have 2 days in Krakow!

 3 Days in Krakow